The Team

 Project Manager

-With a 1st honour bachelor’s degree from the University of Westminster, Hamish is currently based in his native Scotland.
+A first-class honours graduate of the University of Westminster, Hamish is currently based in his native Scotland.

 Jennie Smith